 Disperse the Shadow-bound

-Beginning at 10th level, you have resistance to necrotic or radiant damage.
+Beginning at 10th level, you have resistance to your choice of necrotic or radiant damage.

 Additionally, whenever you use your action surge feature, any attacks you make before the end of your turn are made with advantage.
-If you are wielding a silver or magical weapon, you may double your Strength or Dexterity modifier for these attacks.
+If you are wielding a silver or magical weapon, you may roll an additional 1d6 and add the result to your damage for these attacks.

 Ablate the Shadow